An aerosol manifold for particle counting can be a cost effective but reliable solution for your clean manufacturing monitoring.

 The Lasair® Pro Aerosol Particle Counter is the latest generation of aerosol particle counter from Particle Measuring Systems.
 The Aerosol Manifold II is designed to work with the Lasair III counter under the control of Particle Measuring Systems Facility Net facility monitoring software for sequential particle monitoring.

 The Lasair III 110 airborne particle counter uses a patented pressure measurement system to avoid the undercounting problems traditionally associated with the use of an aerosol manifold for sequential particle monitoring.
 At the heart of the system are three separate pressure transducers:

 - The first pressure transducer monitors the pressure inside the sample inlet.
-This sensor allows the Lasair III to measure and correct for the vacuum caused by the manifold pump.
+This sensor allows the Lasair Pro particle Counter to measure and correct for the vacuum caused by the manifold pump.

 - A third pressure transducer measures the ambient atmospheric pressure.

-Airflow in the Lasair III counter is servo-controlled using the data from the sample inlet and the differential pressure sensors.
-This information is used to adjust the Lasair III blower/pump to generate a 1.0 CFM flow rate at a constant velocity at the sample inlet pressure.
+Airflow in the Lasair Pro particle Counter is servo-controlled using the data from the sample inlet and the differential pressure sensors.
+This information is used to adjust the Lasair Pro particle Counter blower/pump to generate a 1.0 CFM flow rate at a constant velocity at the sample inlet pressure.
 In normal sampling, this sample inlet pressure is approximately the same pressure as in the cleanroom.

 The Lasair III particle counter offers the only aerosol manifold system that accounts for the error to produce truly accurate counts.